FrancoisBrucker/do-it/src/mon/KR/MON2-2/index.md

 - https://defuse.ca/online-x86-assembler.htm (online x86 assembler/disassembler)

 ### Other resources
-- https://youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH (Ben Eater - "Build a 6502 computer from scratch" (youtube series))
+- https://youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH (Ben Eater - "Build a 6502 computer from scratch" (youtube series in which a computer is built from a microcontroller, every step is explained - very entertaining and educating at the same time))
-- Larry Pyeatt: Modern Assembly Language Programming with the ARM Processor (https://www.amazon.com/Modern-Assembly-Language-Programming-Processor/dp/0128036982)
+- Larry Pyeatt: Modern Assembly Language Programming with the ARM Processor (https://www.amazon.com/Modern-Assembly-Language-Programming-Processor/dp/0128036982) - great book on ARM assembly

 ### Sources
 - chatGPT (https://chat.openai.com/)